 Harley Earl hired 23-year-old designer William L. Mitchell in December of 1935.
 Their initial meeting set the tone for the relationship that would follow: Mitchell, waiting for his interview with Earl’s assistant, Howard O’Leary, struck up a conversation with a towering, nattily dressed man who was wandering through the Art & Colour studios with a friend.
 They chatted for nearly half an hour before Mitchell realized the man with whom he’d been talking was Harley Earl himself.
 It was a natural mistake, since Earl, with his football linebacker’s frame and flamboyant fashion sense, didn’t look like anyone’s idea of a GM executive.
 Earl was impressed with the young man and Mitchell was quickly hired.
 By 1937, Earl had made him the head of design for Cadillac.

 A sign of Earl’s regard for Mitchell was the fact that in 1949, Earl drafted Mitchell to run his outside design company, the Harley Earl Corp.
 (HEC).
-It was not an assignment Mitchell relished, but he later credited it for honing his abilities as an art director, pitching and selling concepts to clients.
+It was not an assignment Mitchell relished, but he later credited it for honing his abilities as an art director and the skill of pitching and selling concepts to clients.
 Earl sweetened the pot for his protege by giving Mitchell 10% of HEC’s gross income, a tidy sum that considerably exceeded Mitchell’s GM salary.
 Earl brought Mitchell back to General Motors in June 1953, promoting him to director of styling and informing him that he would be Earl’s successor as vice president.

 THE REIGN OF MISTERL